Fire safety update for CityWest Homes residents

 - our communal fire loading policy on communal storage and what items you are permitted to place in the communal parts.

-It is important that everyone is aware of what to do in a fire emergency.
+It is important that everyone is aware of what to do in the event of a fire.
 Please ensure that everyone in your household knows what action to take in the event of a fire in your home.
+Information on what to do in the event of a fire is clearly displayed in the communal areas of your building.

 Other things you can do to protect yourself against fire: